How are points calculated for choice questions?

 Single choice questions

-If you have chosen the correct option you will receive the maximum number of points.
-If you have chosen one of the wrong options, you will lose half of the maximum number of points.
+If you choose the correct option you will receive the maximum number of points.
+If you choose one of the wrong options, you will lose a number of points calculated as maximum_points / (number of options - 1).

 Multiple choice questions